 All product complaints (including device malfunctions) must be reported to Pearl Therapeutics using the Product Complaints Form provided in each site's regulatory binder.
 Pearl Therapeutics will contact the site to evaluate the nature of the complaint and determine what further action is needed.

-7 STUDY ASSESSMENTS
+7 STUDY PROCEDURES

-A time and events schedule is provided in Table 9.
-Detailed schedules for pre- and post-dose procedures to be performed at each treatment visit are provided in Table 10.
-All assessments during Visits 4 to 11 are recommended to be conducted in the following order: vital signs, ECGs, clinical laboratory assessments, and spirometry.
+A schedule of events is provided in Table 9.
+Detailed schedules for pre- and post-dose procedures to be performed on visit days are provided in Table 10 and Table 11.